taurushq-io/private-CMTAT-aztec/README.md

 - **Immediate Shared State Changes**:
   - We cannot have a shared state (public and private) that has no delay when changed due to the protocol's construction.

-## Current Issues in Private CMTAT on Aztec
+## Current Limitations in Private CMTAT on Aztec

 - **Issuer's View of User Balances**: [SEE](#issuers-view-of-transactions-and-notes)